Nodal sets of Robin and Neumann eigenfunctions: Global Carleman estimates

 \section{Global Carleman estimates}

 In this section, we prove the quantitative global Carleman estimates in Proposition \ref{Pro4}.
 Interested readers may refer to the survey \cite{K} and \cite{LL} for more exhaustive literature for local and global Carleman estimates.
-We will use the integration by parts arguments many times.
+We will use the integration by parts arguments repeatedly to get the desired estimates.
 Recall that the weight function with Actually, the weight function can be chosen as any $h\in C^2$ such that $|\nabla h|\not=0$ in $\mathbb B^+_{1/2}$ to have the Carleman estimates in Proposition \ref{Pro4}.
 Recall the assumptions about $b(y)$ and $c(y)$ are

 \begin{proof}[Proof of Proposition \ref{Pro4}] Choose Since $v(y)\in C^\infty (\mathbb B^+_{1/2})$, then $w(y)\in C^\infty (\mathbb B^+_{1/2})$.
 We introduce a second order elliptic operator

 Define the conjugate operator as